philip-media/security-policy/mailtemplate.md

 -----

 # DATA PROTECTION INFORMATION PURSUANT TO ART.
-34 DSGVO
+34 EU GDPR
+#### (Communication of a personal data breach to the data subject)

 Dear user of [service],